It is an essential physiological regulator of gastric acid secretion.

 In gastrinomas, high levels of gastrin that move around the intestine stimulate the release of acid, which causes ulcers in the stomach and small intestine that can burst.

-High levels of stomach acid can also cause diarrhea because the lining of the small intestine is damaged.
+High levels of stomach acid can also cause diarrhea because the small intestine lining is damaged.

 As gastrin also stimulates the growth of the stomach lining, it is believed that high levels of this may play a role in the development of certain cancers of the digestive tract.
 However, this has not been proven.